apache/ozone-site/docs/08-developer-guide/04-project/02-release-guide.md

 ### Upload the Artifacts to Apache Nexus

-Double check that your apache credentials are added to your local `~/.m2/settings.xml`.
+Double check that your Apache credentials are added to your local `~/.m2/settings.xml`.

 ```xml title="settings.xml"
 <settings>